 The moment you have fair exchange, there’s no limit on how many other individuals you can serve.
-Therefore, there’s also no limit on the income you can generate in your life.
-If you get creative and care about humanity and serve more people, you have the opportunity to receive more financially based material wealth in life.
+Therefore, there’s also no limit on the money you can generate in your life.
+If you get creative and care about humanity and serve more people, you have the opportunity to receive more money in life.

 Make your spiritual life a business and your business life a spiritual experience

 I’m not suggesting you start a religious organization but to look for the highest value based inspired purpose behind your everyday actions and your reasons for generating income in the first place.
 A company mission statement is not intended to be nice words framed on the wall.
 It is there that the purpose for the company’s existence is to be found, and the value it is able to offer others in the world in exchange for money.

 When that purpose is clear, the company and the individuals within it will find a way to navigate through the ups and downs.
 If there is no inspiring and meaningful purpose or value, there will likely be no company and no money.
 Money made with meaning leads to philanthropy.

 Transform your relationship with money